RAOEUS/qmk_firmware/keyboards/stenokeyboards/the_uni/keymaps/raoeus/README.md

 ## BOTH

-Hold both the LOWER and RAISE keys in QWERTY mode to use this layer Row 2 is the combined key presses of the corresponding keys above and below on lines 1 and 3
+Hold both the LOWER and RAISE keys in QWERTY mode to use this layer

+> NOTE: Row 2 is the combined key presses of the corresponding keys above and below on lines 1 and 3

     /*
      * .---------------------------------------------   .-----------------------------------------------------.